Chakravarthy-E/Chakravarthy-E/README.md

 ###

-<p align="left">🔭 I’m currently working on Developing a web application for a client that involves creating both frontend and backend components, integrating APIs, and ensuring a smooth user experience.<br><br>🌱 I’m learning The latest JavaScript frameworks and libraries, such as Next.js and TypeScript, to enhance my frontend development skills.<br><br>👯 I’m looking to collaborate on Exciting open-source projects related to web development or any innovative projects where I can contribute my skills as a full-stack developer.<br><br>🤝 I’m seeking help Optimizing database queries and performance tuning in my current project.
+<p align="left"><br>🌱 I’m learning The latest JavaScript frameworks and libraries, such as Next.js and TypeScript, to enhance my frontend development skills.<br><br>👯 I’m looking to collaborate on Exciting open-source projects related to web development or any innovative projects where I can contribute my skills as a full-stack developer.<br><br>🤝 I’m seeking help Optimizing database queries and performance tuning in my current project.
 I'm also seeking guidance on implementing secure authentication and authorization mechanisms</p>

 ###
 <h2 align="left">🛠 Language and tools</h2>